Chief Thundercloud: Death

 Victor Daniels died at age 56 following surgery for stomach cancer in Ventura County, California, on December 1, 1955.
-He was survived by his wife, Frances.
+He was survived by his wife, Frances and his two sons, Victor Junior Daniels and Norman Daniels.
 He was buried in Forest Lawn Memorial Park in Glendale, near Los Angeles.
 His last film role was in the John Wayne film The Searchers (1956), which was released after his death.

 The Lone Ranger and legacy

 After working for some time as a stuntman and in bit parts, it was Daniels' portrayal of the character Tonto in the serial The Lone Ranger (1938) that was to be his legacy.
 This is perhaps where he gained the most recognition as a character actor."
 That same year, he had a small villain-like role in the first part of Flaming Frontiers, a 15-part cliffhanger about murder and double cross.
-The following year, Thundercloud reprised his role as the Lone Ranger’s sidekick in The Lone Ranger Rides Again.
+The following year, Thundercloud reprised his role as the Lone Ranger's sidekick in The Lone Ranger Rides Again.